 Equipment financing is a great way to add much-needed liquidity for businesses that use a lot of equipment and frequently upgrade and replace that equipment.
 These loans are specifically designed for significant equipment such as vehicles, printers, or restaurant ovens.

 Equipment financing involves taking out a loan for the equipment in question and using the equipment as collateral for the loan.
 If, for example, you are approved for 75% of the equipment cost, you can buy the equipment for 25% value and pay off the amount borrowed with interest and principal.

 With this strategy, business owners can be approved for loans up to 100% of equipment value with low-interest rates and be funded within 48 hours, and borrowers can repay equipment financing for up to 10 years or more.
 But we know that a failure to pay on a loan will lead to repossession of said equipment, and these loans often require a minimum credit score and outstanding revenue for two or more years.

 Stacking business cards can be an excellent way to gain access to and move around liquidity, depending on your credit.
 Rather than acquiring a sizeable unsecured line of credit, you apply for multiple credit cards at 0% interest, then put your business expenses on those cards where you can pay them back without interest.
 You can even use this method to pay off loans with high interest ahead of time and build up your credit quickly.

 This strategy lets the borrower enjoy flexibility in moving around their money to pay off multiple expenses.
 And it can be an effective way for savvy business owners to build credit and pay off larger loans without interest.

-One big drawback: credit card stacking can temporarily lower your credit score while multiple lines are open, and failure to pay them off can result in a significant drop in score.
+One big drawback: credit card stacking can temporarily lower your credit score while multiple lines are open, and failure to pay them off can result in a significant drop in your score.